 Chair of the Board of Trustees

 Peter Harkness is a media entrepreneur and an experienced charity trustee.
 He joined the Trust at its launch and became chairman in 2016.
-He is chairman of Ink Global, which is the media partner of more than 25 airlines around the world, with divisions in the USA and Asia and headquartered in London.
-Peter is also chairman and co-owner of the magazine and e-commerce group MyTime Media; chairman of a venture capital trust and Senior Independent Director of the £500m business information group, GlobalData plc.
+He is chairman of Ink Global, which is the media partner of more than 34 airlines around the world, with headquarters in London and divisions in the USA and Asia.
+Peter is also Senior Independent Director of the £600m business information group, GlobalData plc.

-Before re-locating to the Cheltenham area Peter was a Trustee and vice-chairman of the York Museums Trust, which manages York's Art Gallery and two major museums and was a pioneer 12 years ago of the charitable trust model for managing civic assets upon which The Cheltenham Trust is based.
+Before re-locating to the Cheltenham area Peter was a Trustee and vice-chairman of the York Museums Trust, which manages York’s Art Gallery and two major museums and was a pioneer, 16 years ago, of the charitable trust model for managing civic assets upon which The Cheltenham Trust is based.

-Over many years Peter and his family found themselves visiting Cheltenham’s festivals and cultural attractions so often that they bought a second home in the town and in 2013 they moved permanently from Yorkshire to a farm near Cheltenham where Peter raises award-winning pedigree sheep.
-Inspired by his connections with the art galleries in York and Cheltenham, Peter recently spent two years studying History of Art at the University of Buckingham and was awarded an MA.
+Peter and his family found themselves visiting Cheltenham’s festivals, sporting and cultural attractions so often that they bought a second home in the town many years ago and in 2013 they moved permanently from Yorkshire to a farm near Cheltenham where Peter raises award-winning pedigree sheep.
+Inspired by his connections with the art galleries in York and Cheltenham, Peter studied History of Art at the University of Buckingham as a mature student and was awarded an MA.

 Duncan is an accountant currently working for a national bank.
 He has extensive financial and commercial experience gained across a wide range of sectors including IT, retail, shipping and the public sector.